templecloud/website/lessons/3d-basic-rendering/rendering-3d-scene-overview/3d-rendering-overview.md

 An image of a 3D scene can be generated in multiple ways, but of course, any way you choose should produce the same image for any given scene.
 In most cases, the goal of rendering is to create a photo-realistic image (non-photorealistic rendering or NPR is also possible).
 But what does it mean, and how can this be achieved?
 Photorealistic means essentially that we need to create an image so "real" that it looks like a photograph or (if photography didn't exist) that it would look like reality to our eyes (like the reflection of the world off the surface of a mirror).
 How do we do that?
 By understanding the laws of physics that make objects appear the way they do, and simulating these laws on the computer.
 In other words, rendering is nothing else than simulating the laws of physics responsible for making up the world we live in, as it appears to us.
 Many laws are contributing to making up this world, but fewer contribute to how it looks.
-For example, gravity, which plays a role in making objects fall (gravity is used in solid-body simulation), has little to do with the way orange looks like.
+For example, gravity, which plays a role in making objects fall (gravity is used in solid-body simulation), has little to do with the way an orange looks like.
 Thus, in rendering, we will be interested in what makes objects look the way they do, which is essentially the result of the way light propagates through space and interacts with objects (or matter more precisely).
 This is what we will be simulating.

 ## Perspective Projection and the Visibility Problem